Code of Conduct

 The spirit of an International clearance is verification that a player has no awaiting disciplinary hearings, code of conduct breaches, outstanding judicial matters, and/or no outstanding payments.

-Players seeking to gain International Clearance and therefore the right to register and play in Australia must follow the steps in order as outlined below
+Players from Australia seeking to gain International Clearance and therefore the right to register and play overseas, must use the online application form below.